rpm-software-management/dnf/doc/command_ref.rst

 .. _history_redo_command-label:

 ``dnf history redo <transaction-spec>|<package-name-spec>``
     Repeat the specified transaction.
-Uses the last transaction (with highest ID) if more than one transaction for given <package-name-spec> is found.
+Uses the last transaction (with the highest ID) if more than one transaction for given <package-name-spec> is found.
 If it is not possible to redo some operations due to the current state of RPMDB, it will not redo the transaction.

 ``dnf history rollback <transaction-spec>|<package-name-spec>``
     Undo all transactions performed after the specified transaction.
-Uses the last transaction (with highest ID) if more than one transaction for given <package-name-spec> is found.
+Uses the last transaction (with the highest ID) if more than one transaction for given <package-name-spec> is found.
     If it is not possible to undo some transactions due to the current state of RPMDB, it will not undo any transaction.

 ``dnf history undo <transaction-spec>|<package-name-spec>``
     Perform the opposite operation to all operations performed in the specified transaction.
-    Uses the last transaction (with highest ID) if more than one transaction for given
+    Uses the last transaction (with the highest ID) if more than one transaction for given
     <package-name-spec> is found.
 If it is not possible to undo some operations due to
     the current state of RPMDB, it will not undo the transaction.

 ``dnf history userinstalled``
-    It will show all installonly packages, packages installed outside of DNF and packages not installed as dependency.
+    Show all installonly packages, packages installed outside of DNF and packages not installed as dependency.
 I.e. it lists packages that will stay on the system when :ref:`\autoremove_command-label` or :ref:`\remove_command-label` along with
     `clean_requirements_on_remove` configuration option set to True is executed.
 Note the same